Arbitrary Generative Video Interpolation: Method

 Notably, temporal RoPE is the sole component in the denoising model that enables each frame's latent to perceive its temporal position, as all other operations are position-agnostic.
 This implies that altering the temporal RoPE assigned to each frame can modify its temporal position in the final generated sequence.

-\paragraph{Introduction of Timestamp} In the default temporal RoPE, each latent's temporal position is represented by an absolute index, meaning the range of $|k-j|$ is fixed and always integer-valued when training with a fixed sequence length.
+\paragraph{Introduction of Timestamp.} In the default temporal RoPE, each latent's temporal position is represented by an absolute index, meaning the range of $|k-j|$ is fixed and always integer-valued when training with a fixed sequence length.
 For frame interpolation tasks, this leads the model to over-rely on latents at specific fixed positions.
 For example, when trained on 16 frames, the model tends to depend on the latents at positions 0 and 15, as these frames provide the actual conditional information.
 This rigid dependency restricts the model's ability to generalize to sequences of varying lengths.
 To address this issue, we propose \textit{Timestamp-aware RoPE (TaRoPE)}, which specifies the temporal position of frames using continuous timestamps.
 Instead of using the latent's position in the input sequence, we adopt its real relative position between the first and last frames as the timestamp for temporal RoPE.
 For a sampled video with $N$ frames, the timestamp $t_k$ of the $k$-th frame is computed as:

 As illustrated in Figure \ref{fig:method1}, the timestamp of the first frame is fixed at 0, and that of the last frame at 1.
 This approach normalizes frame interpolation for videos of arbitrary lengths into a continuous interval from 0 to 1.
 Consequently, the network learns to utilize information from latents at timestamps 0 and 1 to model the continuous motion field in a length-invariant manner.